 Does your current country of tax residency, or the one you intend to move to after Georgia, or the one where your income is already taxed and withheld at source, have a DTA with Georgia?

 If the answer is no, you could be liable for tax on the same income in both countries.
-Your best solution to this, if you intend to stay in Georgia, rather than return to the other country, is to move all your income and business to Georgia and close out your tax residency in the other country so they no longer have a claim on you as a tax resident (For US citizens, the option is to apply for the foreign earned income exclusion – you’ll typically still pay dividend tax on your US company though, a good reason to move it to Georgia in some cases).
-This can be a little complicated which is why it’s best to get started on it the second you make the decision to make your move to Georgia long term.
+Your best solution to this, if you intend to stay in Georgia, rather than return to the other country, is to move all your income and business to Georgia and close out your tax residency in the other country, so that they no longer have a claim on you as a tax resident.
+(For US citizens, your option is to apply for the Foreign Earned Income Exclusion.
+However, you’ll typically still pay dividend tax on your US company, which in some cases is a good reason to move it to Georgia.)
+This can be a little complicated, which is why it’s best to get started on this process the second you decide to make your move to Georgia long-term.

 The CRS (Common Reporting Standard)

 Essentially, the CRS is an agreement between countries to efficiently and digitally share taxpayer and financial information (your bank records) freely.
-The crux of this is, the Georgian revenue service will have easy digital access to your tax records from around the world (if you are from one of the countries that joined the program – which includes the UK, EU, Australia and many more.)
+The crux of this is that the Georgian Revenue Service will have easy digital access to your tax records from all around the world (if you are from one of the countries that has joined the program – including the UK, EU, Australia, and many more.)

-For the USA FATCA, rather than the CRS, is relevant and gives the IRS access to your international bank accounts.
+For the USA, FATCA, rather than the CRS, gives the IRS access to your international bank accounts.
 As an American citizen it is mandatory to inform the IRS of any and all foreign bank accounts you open.

-The statute of limitation in Georgia is 3 years, so in 2023, they can prosecute for back taxes back to 2020.
-In the past tax departments mainly pursued big fish for tax evasion.
+The statute of limitations in Georgia is 3 years, meaning that in 2023 they can prosecute for back taxes back to 2020.
+In the past, tax departments mainly pursued big fish for tax evasion.
 With the simplicity of an automated system, pursuing small fish and accidental tax evasion will be simple and cost effective enough that they may start doing it as a matter of everyday business.

 Get Help With Your Georgian Tax Situation – Minimize Taxes

-It should be clear by now that if you will be in Georgia long enough to trigger tax residency then taking steps early, rather than waiting until you have already become a tax resident, will result in the lowest taxes on the Georgian side.
+It should be clear by now that if you will be in Georgia long enough to trigger tax residency, then taking steps early, rather than waiting until you have already become a tax resident, will result in the lowest possible taxes on the Georgian side.

-For all your Georgia based tax questions, we offer a 30 minute free consultation in person (Vake, Tbilisi) or online via zoom, so you can figure out your tax situation before you even arrive in Georgia.
+For all your Georgia-based tax questions, we offer a 30 minute free consultation (for first time clients) online via zoom (as well as in-person in Tbilisi) so you can sort out your tax situation before even arriving in Georgia.